christopherwira/anon-auth-zkp-set-membership/README.md

 *Our Proposed Authentication Scheme*

 Using our replay attack prevention algorithm, we achieved cheaper gas costs if compared to similar works.
-Here is the results of our experiments:
+Here are the results of our experiments:

 |**Process Detail**| *AnonParking*[^1] | *HashAuth* | *PseudoAuth*[^2] | *NPAuth (Ours)* |
 |------------------|:-----------:|:--------:|:----------:|:-------------:|